syncfusion-content/javascript-docs/js/requirejs.md

 ### Local reference of Scripts and Stylesheets

 The above specified CDN links can also be replaced with the local scripts and Stylesheets.
 To do so, simply copy the assets folder from the installed location on your machine into the sample application directory and then refer it in your sample code as shown below.
-For referring the stylesheets locally, refer here**.**
+For referring the stylesheets locally, refer here.

 {% highlight html %}